rewtnull/gentoo-sources-compilation-helper/README.md

 				    sense
 				[*] Removed reduntant part of regex
 	v0.17 (20171107)	[!]
 Lexicographical comparison bug should now
-				    work properly.
+				    be properly fixed.
 Sorry for that
 				[!]
 Fixed small bug that added the /usr/src/linux symlink to array when it should not be there [*] Added new addzero() function